termux/termux-gui/Protocol.md

   - UserLeaveHint: Gets fired when the user leaves an Activity.
 Can be used to then make the Activity go into pip mode.
   - pipchanged: Gets fired when the Activity enters or exits pip mode.
     - value: whether the Activity is now in pip mode or not.
+  - overlayTouch: like touch, but is dispatched for every touch in an overlay window.
+The coordinates are the absolute screen coordinates